 Of all the amazing things I saw at New York Fashion Week, what I was most excited to come home and try is a look that never even appeared on the catwalk.
 It’s a new nail art technique that CND Co-Founder Jan Arnold discovered in Russia and I couldn’t wait to share it with all of you.

-It’s a technique for making your own nail art decals using nail polish that CND’s Russian Education Ambassadors created.
+It’s a way to make your own nail art decals using nail polish that CND’s Russian Education Ambassadors created.
 Essentially you are designing your own version of Minx or Sally Hansen Salon Effects at home.
 It’s easy and fun and I just know you DIY peeps are going to love it.

 This tutorial video shows you, step-by-step, how to create the decals.